 “Many people know the value of using content curation as a tool for thought leadership.
 Curating content around your specialty or area of expertise, and adding a point of view, is a great way to build your thought leadership.
 However, many are now just beginning to understand the value of curating over a wider set of interests.

 In addition to displaying your expertise, content curation can be a means to lifelong and collaborative learning.
 Becoming a “Generalist” is a 21st century skill set.
 Learning how to curate your interests can increase your chances for serendipity by allowing you to connect through valuable “weak ties” – or “friends of friends.”
 Weak ties drive the value of networks exponentially.”

 “A generalist, according to me, is one who can explore, venture into unknown territories and domain, learn from new experiences and apply that in areas beyond one’s specialization.” — @sahana2802

-This mindset could be: go beyond labels by embracing the mess of the artist and focusing on building qualitative relationships, embracing diversity of ideas, people and experience by being unlabel.
+This mindset could be: go beyond labels by embracing the artist’s mess and focusing on building qualitative relationships, embracing the diversity of ideas, people and experience by being unlabeled.
 It could also be: being an expert newbie:

 “I like the idea of always being a newbie, a sort of expert newbie.
 This brings the excitement of novelty and the fulfillment of learning new things, on a regular basis.
 Yet there is a major risk with this posture, a risk that Matthew Crawford spotted very clearly in Shop class as Soulcraft : the tendency of the knowledge worker to multiply potentialities, knowing roughly how to do many things (and not doing any) rather than doing a limited number of things very well.”

-It also could be about going beyond one method, approach, framework, process like systems thinking, design thinking or any approach.
-I am wondering these days if it is really about mixing up different approaches for shaping our own cornucopia.
+It also could be about going beyond one method, approach, framework, processes like systems thinking, design thinking or any approach.
+I am wondering these days if it is really about mixing different approaches to shape our own cornucopia.